Giorgio Antonucci: Biography

 Antonucci was born, on 24 February 1933, in Lucca, Tuscany.
 In 1963 he studied psychoanalysis with Roberto Assagioli, the founder of psychosynthesis, and began to dedicate himself to psychiatry trying to solve the problems of the patients and avoiding hospitalisation and any kind of coercive method (mechanical, pharmacological, psychological).
 In 1968 he worked in Cividale del Friuli with Edelweiss Cotti, in a ward of the city hospital that had been opened as an alternative to the mental hospitals, called the Centro di Relazioni Umane [Centre for Human Relations].

 In 1969 he worked at the psychiatric hospital in Gorizia, directed by Franco Basaglia.
 From 1970 to 1972 he directed the mental health centre of Castelnuovo nei Monti in the province of Reggio Emilia.
-From 1973 to 1996 he directed worked in Imola on the dismantling of several wards of the psychiatric hospitals Osservanza and Luigi Lolli.
-During the earthquake that struck Sicily in 1968 he worked as a physician for the Civil Protection Service of Florence.
+From 1973 to 1996, he worked in Imola on the dismantling of several wards of the psychiatric hospitals Osservanza and Luigi Lolli.
+During the earthquake that struck Sicily in 1968, he worked as a physician for the Civil Protection Service of Florence.
 At the time of his death in 2017 Antonucci lived in Florence and collaborated with the Italian branch of the Citizens Commission on Human Rights, with the Centro di Relazioni Umane and with Radicali Italiani.

 Thought on psychiatry

-Dacia Maraini: "Regarding the so-called insane persons, what does this new method entail?"

-Giorgio Antonucci: "For me it means that insane persons don't exist and that psychiatry must be completely eliminated."